 If Viber is popular with your customers, you've probably been wondering how to use Viber for business.
-You're probably asking yourself questions like how do I get a Viber Business Account?
-What is the difference between Viber Business Messages & a Viber Bot?
-This guide will explain Viber, Viber Bots, and the best ways to use Viber for Business.
+Do you want to know how to get a Viber business account and how Viber business pricing works?
+What’s the difference between Viber Business Messages and Viber Chatbots?
+This guide will answer these questions and explain the best ways to use Viber for business.

 What is Viber?

 One of the first messaging apps, Viber launched in 2010, even before LINE and Messenger.
 It is free to use and focuses more on calling compared to other messaging apps with a VoIP feature called Viber Out (more on this later).

 There are three main tabs in the Viber app.
 The Chats tab contains conversations with contacts, Viber Business Accounts and Viber Communities.
 Ads will occasionally be shown in the chats list.

 The Calls tab shows contacts and recent calls.
 Here users can add new contacts or invite friends to Viber.
 Users can also use Viber Out here to call contacts.